What is Diesel Fuel Atomization?

 Diesel engines are a type of compression-ignition engine.
 In a CI engine, a mechanical process called adiabatic compression occurs.
 Fuel combustion in a CI engine results from high-temperature, compressed air igniting the fuel inside a combustion chamber.

-Unlike spark-ignition engines, compression engines do not a require spark to combust diesel.
+Unlike spark-ignition engines, compression engines do not require a spark to combust diesel.
 But prior to combustion, diesel must undergo three physical changes.
 The first change is diesel atomization on a molecular level.
 Diesel emulsification — oxygen must be added to the atomized diesel — is the second.
 Diesel vaporization is the third change.

 Unless it is atomized, emulsified, and vaporized, a CI engine cannot combust diesel.